exercism/pharo-smalltalk/docs/CONTRIBUTING.md

 ### __Note about used repository branches__

 The `main` branch is the primary development branch to which is everything merged.
-If you wark on some chnage, create feature branch originated from main and commit your changes there.
+If you work on some change in code, create feature branch originated from main and commit your changes there.
 Once completed, issue PR on github to meger to `main` of base rerpository (exercism/pharo-smalltalk).
 This branch used to be called `master` - __now deprecated__.

 ### __Setup of Exercism CLI tools__
 These tools are needed to interact with Exercism project: